 Listed below are three of the most common posture problems and some ways to fix them.

-Over-pronated feet can be corrected with orthotics, which are custom-fitted foot supports that correct biomechanical inefficiencies.
-Additionally, calf raises and toe curls can strengthen your calves and toes.
+Over-pronated feet can be corrected with orthotics and custom-fitted foot supports that correct biomechanical inefficiency.
+Additionally, calf raises, and toe curls can strengthen your calves and toes.

 Anterior Pelvic Tilt

-Forward tilting of the hips is often caused by tight hip flexors, which are usually caused by sitting at a desk for long periods of time without stretching.
-As a result, weak hips and hamstrings, as well as lower back pain, can develop over time.
+Tight hip flexors often cause forward tilting of the hips, usually caused by sitting at a desk for long periods without stretching.
+As a result, weak hips, hamstrings, and lower back pain can develop over time.

-This problem can be fixed by strengthening the glutes, hamstrings, and core muscles as well as stretching the hip flexors.
+This problem can be fixed by strengthening the glutes, hamstrings, and core muscles and stretching the hip flexors.
 The following exercises can help you correct your anterior pelvic tilt.

-For all these problems you should buy the posterior pelvict chair.
+For all these problems, you should buy the posterior pelvic chair.

 If you work a desk job, you probably spend many hours hunched over your keyboard during the day.
 When the upper back is excessively curved, a condition known as kyphosis, you put yourself at risk for neck and back pain.

 A hunchback can often be fixed by stretching your chest and strengthening your upper back.
-There are several exercises that can help fix this posture issue, including doorway stretches and face pulls.
+Several exercises can help fix this posture issue, including doorway stretches and face pulls.

 Make a mental note of your posture and back support throughout the day.
-In order to identify times and positions that result in poor posture, this should be done throughout the course of a day.
+This should be done throughout the day to identify times and positions that result in poor posture.

 Others find it easier to ask someone else to observe their posture and make comments or suggestions.